2025–26 NHL season: Canada

 This is the 12th and final season of the Canadian national broadcast rights deal with Sportsnet, before a new 12-year contract begins in 2026–27.
-The original deal expiring this 2025–26 season includes Sportsnet's sub-licensing agreements to air Saturday Hockey Night in Canada games on CBC Television, French-language broadcasts on TVA Sports, and the final year of Amazon Prime Video's two-year streaming deal.
+The original deal expiring this 2025–26 season included Sportsnet's sub-licensing agreements to air Saturday Hockey Night in Canada games on CBC Television, French-language broadcasts on TVA Sports, and the final year of Amazon Prime Video's two-year streaming deal.

+This ended up being the 74th and final year of CBC's relationship with the league.
+After the season, CBC announced that it would no longer sub-license NHL coverage.
+CBC also maintained ownership of the Hockey Night in Canada brand, stating that it would use the brand in "different ways".